ibm-cloud-docs/secure-enterprise/ts-projects-create.md

 The **Create** button on the **Projects** page is disabled.
 {: tsSymptoms}

 You don't have the required level of access to create a project.
+You need the at least Editor access to the {{site.data.keyword.cloud_notm}} Projects service.
 {: tsCauses}

 Assign yourself access, or request access from your account administrator.
 For more information, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).